Marek Królikowski – an independent real estate agent in Poland who’s also a professional architecture and interior photographer.

 6. You use the 3D technology platform Matterport in your offers.
 Reveal why you opted to use Matterport.

 ❝ I’m really content with Matterport 3D virtual walkthroughs.
-This platform provides the best user experience I’ve ever had.
+This platform provides the best user experience I’ve ever come across.

 The 3D element complements a real estate offer.
 I think that most viewers of property adverts would like to have this 3D walkthrough experience.
 Matterport encourages viewers to connect 3D glasses to their laptops so they can see interiors as they are in reality.